idekerlab/MutationProjector/README.md

 Example files are under `./data/downstream_data/train_dataset/sample folder` (note that this is a synthetic data).

-### Codes for generating the input files for TMB, aneuploidy and mutational signatures
+### :gear: Codes for generating the input files for TMB, aneuploidy and mutational signatures
 All codes related to generating the input files for TMB and mutational signatures are available under `./src` folder.
 For generating aneuploidy, please use [ASCETS](https://github.com/beroukhim-lab/ascets)
 1. *calculate_TMB.R* : calculates TMB from MAF (Mutation Annotation Format) files using [Maftools](https://www.bioconductor.org/packages/release/bioc/html/maftools.html)